MIT-Emerging-Talent/ET6-CDSP-starter/README.md

 # Project Overview

-Living under war conditions in Gaza, I witnessed how constant exposure to graphic and violent content on social media deeply affects emotional responses.
-This personal experience reflects a broader global phenomenon, where people around the world are regularly exposed to violent media — whether from conflict zones, natural disasters, or social unrest.
+As a team of Afghans and Gazans, we grew up in war conditions and witnessed firsthand how constant exposure to graphic and violent content on social media deeply affects emotional responses.
+This shared experience reflects a broader global phenomenon, where people around the world are regularly exposed to violent media — whether from conflict zones, natural disasters, or social unrest.

 Over time, this raises important questions: